[Demo+Webinar] New Product Updates to Make Serverless Flink a Developer’s Best Friend | Watch Now

 Migration to cloud

 To migrate or modernize application development operations and take advantage of cloud-native tools, streaming data pipelines help connect and sync on-premises and multi-cloud databases in real time.
 Events can be processed and enriched with other streams to power new applications and reduce maintenance and TCO of legacy databases.
-Watch a demo where an Oracle CDC connector streams changes from a legacy database to a cloud-native database like MongoDB, with the use of ksqlDB for real-time fraud detection.
+Watch a demo where an Oracle CDC connector streams changes from a legacy database to a cloud-native database like MongoDB, with the use of stream processing for real-time fraud detection.

 Real-time analytics